Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Crowd-scale annotation error testing

-Specifically, we generated two types of annotation schedules for the task described in section IV, corresponding to mistakes and slips.
+For the crowd-scale experiment, we generated two types of annotation schedules for the task described in Section \ref{sec:4}, corresponding to mistakes and slips.
 For practical reasons of the cost and time of crowdsourcing, we limited the length of the schedules to 20 instances.
-For constructing the schedules, we used the labeled data as ground truth and based on the labeled data distribution, we chose the minority class c3 (instances about ``affected individuals'') as our target class for error analysis.
+For constructing the schedules, we used the labeled data as ground truth, and based on the labeled data distribution, we chose the minority class c3 (instances about ``affected individuals'') as our target class for error analysis.
+The selection of c3 as the target class is used as an example to create a different annotation schedule because it was appearing the least in the data distributions, and hence, more prone to error.

 For studying slips induced by serial ordering, we examine the case when instances of a target class (c3) are positioned with a mix of short and long gaps in the annotation schedule.

-We assume that non-uniform and infrequent occurrences cause the annotators to deactivate the knowledge of the target concept class, effectively modeling memory decay behavior.
-Thus, we hypothesis that the annotation error per position of the target class instance should increase at the end of the annotation schedule.
-Similarly, we study mistakes induced by serial ordering in the case when instances of a target class (c3) are positioned with equal gaps in an annotation schedule.
+We assume that non-uniform and infrequent occurrences cause the annotators to deactivate the knowledge of the target concept class, potentially leading to memory decay behavior.
+Thus, we hypothesize that the annotation error per position of the target class instance should increase at the end of the annotation schedule (H1).
+Similarly, we study mistakes induced by serial ordering when instances of a target class (c3) are positioned with equal gaps in an annotation schedule.
 We observe the annotation error at each position in the schedule where an instance of the target class appears.
 We permute the instances of the target class on these positions.
-We hypothesize that uniform and frequent occurrences would allow the annotators to acquire slowly the knowledge of the target class.
-Thus, we hypothesize that the annotation error per position of the target class should reduce as we move toward the end of the annotation schedule.
+We hypothesize that uniform and frequent occurrences would allow the annotators to acquire the knowledge of the target class slowly.
+Thus, we hypothesize that the annotation error per position of the target class should reduce as we move toward the end of the annotation schedule (H2).